cpg314/ltapiserv-rs/README.md

 ## Installation

-The recommended method is to get a binary from the release page and install it as a systemd service:
+The recommended method is to get a binary from the [releases page](https://github.com/cpg314/ltapiserv-rs/releases) and install it as a systemd service:

 ```console
 $ sudo cp ltapiserv-rs /usr/local/bin